PatriceDargenton/File2XL/README.md

   NPOI: a .NET library that can read/write Office formats without Microsoft Office installed.
 No COM+, no interop.
   Only one add (2.2.1.1): GetColumnWidth: iNumRow++; if (iNumRow > iNbRowMax) break;
   const int iNbRowMax = 100;
-  in order to perform a fast column autosize based on only the top 100 lines (suggestion have been submitted and approved by NPOI team, and it's being tested).
+  in order to perform a fast column autosize based on only the top 100 lines (suggestion have been submitted and approved by NPOI team, and it's being tested, see [NuGet branch](https://github.com/PatriceDargenton/File2XL/tree/NuGet)).